 Key Nutrients in Manure

 Cattle manure is a valuable source of key nutrients including nitrogen (N), phosphorus (P), potassium (K) sulphur (S) magnesium (Mg), and calcium (Ca) as well as certain micronutrients.
 Adding manure to soil impacts the chemical, biological and physical aspects of soil quality.
-Manure increases plant productivity, soil organic matter and structure, water infiltration and holding capacity, and over time, can reduce sediment loss and erosion with application and incorporation into soils.
+Manure increases plant productivity, soil organic matter and improves soil structure, water infiltration and holding capacity, and over time, can reduce sediment loss and erosion with application and incorporation into soils.
 Composted manure can improve enzyme activity and bacterial diversity in soils1.

 All plants, including grasses, legumes, pulses, cereals and oilseeds benefit from optimal levels of key nutrients.
 Each field and crop will have very different nutritional requirements.
 Conducting soil tests of the field or pasture will indicate current soil nutrient levels and potential deficiencies/surpluses.
 With commercial fertilizer blends, the ratio of nutrients is customized based on soil tests and target yields for the crop.
 With manure fertilization, customizing is not possible, and the nutrient level may not match the nutrient requirements.
 The amounts of N, P, K, S, Mg, Ca and micronutrients will typically vary widely between samples.
+Sample variability depends on the site characteristics and climate conditions.

 While the soil enhancing benefits of manure are recognized, few beef cattle producers send manure samples for analysis.
 The 2017 Farm Management Survey found that less than 15% of Canadian producers polled sampled manure prior to application on field crops, and less than 10% tested solid manure before application to pastures2.